Centralia mine fire: First excavation project

-The Department of Mines and Mineral Industries (DMMI), who originally believed Bridy would need only to excavate 24,000 cuyd of earth, informed them that they were forbidden from doing any exploratory drilling in order to find the perimeter of the fire or how deep it was, and that they were to strictly follow plans drawn up by the engineers who did not believe that the fire was very big or active.
-The size and location of the fire was, instead, estimated based on the amount of steam issuing from the landfill rock.
+The Department of Mines and Mineral Industries (DMMI), who originally believed Bridy would need only to excavate 24,000 cuyd of earth, informed them that they were forbidden from doing any exploratory drilling in order to find the perimeter of the fire or how deep it was, and that they were to strictly follow plans drawn up by the engineers who did not believe that the fire was particularly large or active.
+Instead, the size and location of the fire was estimated based on the amount of steam issuing from the landfill rock.

 Bridy, following the engineering team plan, began by digging on the northern perimeter of the dump pit rim and excavated about 200 ft outward to expand the perimeter.
 However, the project was ultimately ineffective due to multiple factors.
 Intentional breaching of the subterranean mine chambers allowed large amounts of oxygen to rush in, greatly worsening the fire.
 Steve Kisela, a bulldozer operator in Bridy's project, said that the project was ineffective because the inrush of air helped the fire to move ahead of the excavation point by the time the section was drilled and blasted.
 Bridy was also using a 2.5 cuyd shovel, which was considered small for the project.

-Furthermore, the state only permitted Bridy's team to work weekday shifts which were eight hours long and only occurred during the day time; commonly referred to as "first shift" in the mining industry.
+Furthermore, the state only permitted Bridy's team to work weekday shifts which were eight hours long and only occurred during the day time, commonly referred to as "first shift" in the mining industry.
 At one point, work was at a standstill for five days during the Labor Day weekend in early September.
-Finally, the fire was traveling in a northward direction which caused the fire to move deeper into the coal seam.
+Finally, the fire was traveling in a northward direction, which caused the fire to move deeper into the coal seam.
 This, combined with the work restrictions and inadequate equipment, greatly increased the excavation cost.
 Bridy had excavated 58,580 cuyd of earth by the time the project ran out of money and ended on October 29, 1962.